Are there tour options in Alaska for people with limited mobility?

 Anchorage is Alaska's largest city and home to about 40 percent of the state's population.
 Several of the city's favorite cultural sites and outdoor areas are fully accessible.
 This includes the Anchorage Museum, which can be visited at your own pace.

 Flightseeing and driving tours are an excellent option for travelers who have some mobility.
-These include Prince William Sound Flightseeing from Anchorage (requires getting in and out of a small plane), Turnagain Arm Tour (requires stepping in and out of a van, limited walking), and the Chinitna Bay National Park Bear Viewing Flight from Anchorage (requires getting in and out of a plane, limited walking on slightly uneven terrain).
+These include Prince William Sound Flightseeing from Anchorage (requires getting in and out of a small plane), Turnagain Arm Tour (requires stepping in and out of a van, walking on unpaved terrain), and the Chinitna Bay National Park Bear Viewing Flight from Anchorage (requires getting in and out of a plane, limited walking on slightly uneven terrain).

 Seward